department-of-veterans-affairs/vets-website/content/pages/disability-benefits/after-you-apply.md

    description: "Find out what benefits you can get"
 ---

+Once you apply for disability, the claim gets reviewed by our team.
+Learn about what you can do in the meantime.

 ### How long does it take VA to make a decision?

 <div class="call-out" markdown="0">